slatedocs/slate/source/index.html.md

 Make sure this names match the back office configuration.

 <aside class="notice">After tag installation, you must create new banner <a href="https://www.adback.co/en/iab-banners/banners">here</a> for every placement that you integrate before.</aside>
+<aside class="warning">Take care that the container where you put the "data-iab-tag" div must not be blocked by adblock, otherwise no ads will be shown.
+Often containers with classes starting with "ad-" will be blocked.</aside>